109th Rifle Division (Soviet Union): 3rd Formation

-Upon its redesignation the division was under the command of Col. Mikhail Danilovich Papchenko, but he was replaced within a week by Col. Nikolai Andreevich Trushkin.
+Upon its redesignation, the division was under the command of Col. Mikhail Danilovich Papchenko, but he was replaced within a week by Col. Nikolai Andreevich Trushkin.
 Trushkin was promoted to Major General on April 21, 1943, and remained in this post for most of the rest of the war.

 Just prior to its re-designation, between July 20–23, the division had taken part in an attack on the German-held fortified village of Staro-Panovo, southwest of the city, which succeeded in liberating the village and part of the adjoining Uritsk.
 Although the gains were small, it was the first time the German siege lines had been pushed back and held, boosting the morale of the defenders.

-In the late autumn the division was relieved from front-line duty for nearly a month for rebuilding and replenishment, then was deployed again to the Pulkovo sector, now facing the Spanish Blue Division.
+In the late autumn, the division was relieved from front-line duty for nearly a month for rebuilding and replenishment, then was deployed again to the Pulkovo sector, now facing the Spanish Blue Division.
 The Spanish were withdrawn from this sector on January 6, 1943, replaced by the German 23rd Infantry Division.

 The 109th became part (somewhat confusingly) of the 109th Rifle Corps from November 1943, and remained in that Corps for the duration.
 In January 1944, 109th Corps left 42nd Army and was transferred to the 2nd Shock Army in the Oranienbaum Bridgehead.
-Later that month 2nd Shock took a leading part in the offensive that finally drove the German forces away from Leningrad.
+Later that month, the 2nd Shock Army took a leading part in the offensive that finally drove the German forces away from Leningrad.

-In May, the 109th was transferred north to the 21st Army facing the Finnish forces in Karelia.
-The division helped to penetrate the second Finnish defensive belt on June 14, capturing several strongpoints; following this, it continued to advance on the right flank of its Army, reaching positions about 15 km east of Viipuri by July 15.
-On June 22 the division was awarded the battle honor "Leningrad" as well as the Order of the Red Banner for its role in this campaign.
+In May, the 109th Rifle Division was transferred north to the 21st Army on the Karelian Isthmus as part of the upcoming Vyborg–Petrozavodsk Offensive, which aimed to force Finland out of the war.
+During the offensive, the 109th played a crucial role in breaching the second main Finnish defences, the partially-completed VT-line, at Kuuterselkä on June 15, capturing several strongpoints and forcing the Finns to retire to the VKT-line as a result.
+Following this, the division continued to advance on the right flank of the 21st Army, reaching positions about 15km east of Viipuri by July 15.
+On June 22, the division was awarded the battle honor "Leningrad" as well as the Order of the Red Banner for its role in the campaign.

 With Finland out of the war, the 109th made its final transfer, to 8th Army in Estonia, near Narva, in August.
-Until the end of the war it assisted in clearing the Baltic coast as far as the Courland Peninsula.
-On several occasions the division served as a "follow-on" force in amphibious operations against German forces on the Baltic islands, but it never led an amphibious assault landing.
+Until the end of the war, the division assisted in clearing the Baltic coast as far as the Courland Peninsula.
+On several occasions, the division served as a "follow-on" force in amphibious operations against German forces on the Baltic islands, but it never led an amphibious assault landing.
 On December 16, General Trushkin left command of the division to Col. Moiseiy Yakovlevich Mones, but returned to the division on February 28, 1945.

 The division ended the war as the 109th Rifle, Leningrad, Order of the Red Banner Division (Russian: 109-я стрелковая Ленинградская Краснознамённая дивизия).